NCERT Solutions for Class 10 English Chapter 2 – Get Free PDF

-BYJU’S presents to you accurate NCERT Solutions for Class 10 English Chapter 2 that comprises one prose – “Nelson Mandela: Long Walk to Freedom” and one poem – “A Tiger in the Zoo”.
+BYJU’S presents to you accurate NCERT Solutions for Class 10 English Chapter 2 that comprise one prose lesson – “Nelson Mandela: Long Walk to Freedom”, and one poem – “A Tiger in the Zoo”.
 The NCERT Solutions of Class 10 are solved by our panel of expert teachers to provide well-structured solutions for Class 10 students.

-The NCERT Solutions are written in easy to understand English that will help students to grasp concepts well and be all set to attempt the English exam with full confidence.
-Access the solutions of this chapter in PDF from the link enclosed below to intensify preparations.
+The solutions are written in easy-to-understand English, which will help students grasp concepts well and be all set to attempt the English exam with full confidence.
+Access the NCERT Solutions of this chapter in PDF from the link below to intensify your preparations.

 Access Answers to NCERT Class 10 English Chapter 2 Nelson Mandela: Long Walk to Freedom

 In Column A are some expressions you will find in the text.
 Make a guess and match each expression with an appropriate meaning from Column B.

 |(i) A rainbow gathering of different colours and nations||– A great ability (almost unimaginable) to remain unchanged by suffering (not losing hope, goodness or courage)|